diem/website/website/blog/2019-10-29-a-guide-to-running-libra-validators.md

 At Bison Trails, we use a layered approach to securing access to keys.
 Since a Libra validator needs to read keys from files, the following two practices apply:

-1. **Restrict the key file permissions:** whatever user, the validator process is the only process that needs to read these files, and no process needs to write to them, so we recommend the permissions mode be set to &quot;400&quot;, meaning the user can read, and nobody else can read or write.
+1. **Restrict the key file permissions:** whatever user, the validator process is the only process that needs to read these files, and no process needs to write to them, so we recommend the permissions mode be set to "400", meaning the user can read, and nobody else can read or write.
-2. **Don&#39;t touch the disk:** at a minimum we recommend that you use [tmpfs volumes](https://docs.docker.com/v17.09/engine/admin/volumes/tmpfs/) for your Docker image and include bootstrapping code to make the configuration files available on the tmpfs volume.
+2. **Don't touch the disk:** at a minimum we recommend that you use [tmpfs volumes](https://docs.docker.com/v17.09/engine/admin/volumes/tmpfs/) for your Docker image and include bootstrapping code to make the configuration files available on the tmpfs volume.

 If you are just experimenting with the validators locally, there is no need to protect the keys, but it is important to note the fundamental differences between development mode and what you will want to do in production so that you are prepared for mainnet launch.